The explosion jets of the core-collapse supernova remnant Circinus X-1: The kick velocity of Cir X-1

-In this section, we discuss the kick-BEAP, namely the kick velocity that the pairs of unequal jets imparted to the NS at the explosion.
+In this section, we discuss the kick-BEAP, namely, the kick velocity imparted to the NS by pairs of unequal jets at the explosion.
 We show that the parameters of the Cir X-1 binary system imply that the kick-BEAP can operate without destroying the binary system.
 We consider a plausible set of parameters for the pre-explosion binary system, but admit it is not unique.

 The large blowout suggests that the jets that inflated it, in the frame of the JJEM, were very energetic, tens of percent of the explosion energy, $E_{\rm BOj}>10^{50} \erg$.
-The jets that inflated the blowout were much more energetic than the opposite jets and carried much higher values of momentum.
-The NS launched these jets via intermittent accretion disks, and so the jets imparted a kick velocity to the NS, by momentum conservation, in the opposite direction; this is the kick-BEAP mechanism.
+The jets that inflated the blowout were much more energetic than the opposite jets and carried much higher momentum.
+The NS launched these jets via intermittent accretion disks, and, by momentum conservation, the jets imparted a kick velocity to the NS in the opposite direction; this is the kick-BEAP mechanism.
 The NS kick velocity by the kick-BEAP mechanism is

-The Cir X-1 is an unusual X-ray binary system in having a more massive companion to the NS than in typical low-mass X-ray binaries and in having a high eccentricity (e.g., \citealt{Iariaetal2005}), although the values are uncertain. \cite{Johnstonetal1999} take $M_2 \simeq 3-5 M_\odot$ for the companion mass and $e \approx 0.7 - 0.9$ for the eccentricity, while \cite{Rankinetal2024} quot a value of $e \approx 0.45$.
+The Cir X-1 is an unusual X-ray binary system in having a more massive companion to the NS than in typical low-mass X-ray binaries and in having a high eccentricity (e.g., \citealt{Iariaetal2005}), although the values are uncertain. \cite{Johnstonetal1999} take $M_2 \simeq 3-5 M_\odot$ for the companion mass and $e \approx 0.7 - 0.9$ for the eccentricity, while \cite{Rankinetal2024} quote a value of $e \approx 0.45$.
 We will take the upper mass range for the companion, $M_2=5 M_\odot$, to account for the slow proper motion of the Cir X-1 binary system.
 We also scale by an NS mass of $M_{\rm NS}=1.5 M_\odot$.
 There is an agreement among the different studies on the orbital period of $P \simeq 16.5$~day.
 For this orbital period, the present semi-major axis of the system is $a_b = 51 (M/6.5M_\odot)^{1/3} R_\odot$.
 The periastron for $e \simeq 0.5$ is $\simeq 25 R_\odot$.
 If we assume this distance to be the pre-explosion semi-major axis and a circular orbit, the relative pre-explosion orbital velocity was $v_0 = 246 (M_0/8M_\odot)^{1/2} (a_0/25R_\odot)^{-1/2} \km \s^{-1}$, where $M_0$ is the pre-explosion binary system mass.
 For these parameters, the mass of the NS progenitor was $3 M_\odot$ at explosion, and the ejected mass was $M_{\rm ej} \simeq 1.5 M_\odot$, namely, the CCSN was a type Ic CCSN with low ejected mass.